codac-team/codac/doc/doc/tutorial/08-rangeonly-slam/index.rst

   :math:`3`  :math:`(3,4)^\intercal`
   =========  =============================

-The robot does not know these coordinates.
+The robot does not know these coordinates (the M of SLAM is for Mapping).
 Each :math:`t=2k\delta`, the robot is able to measure the distance to one of these landmarks (taken randomly), with an accuracy of :math:`\pm0.03`.

 .. admonition:: Exercise